ga-wdi-lessons/web-scraping/readme.md

 - Explain the necessity of web scraping in place of using an API
 - Use CSS selectors to target different elements on an HTML page
 - Use BeautifulSoup to fetch an HTML page and parse its contents
-- Download images from a webpage
-- Access content behind an authentication form
-- Retrieve paginated content

 ## Data Science and the Web